epmarie/flask_example_app/webapp_flask.md

 ### Exercise: Home Page
 Now that you have some of the basics for creating a template and using template inheritance, create a `home.html` page and use it to extend the `base.html` template and show a page header and a quick welcome/description.
 Hint: remember to change your function in `routes.py`!

+## Deploying to Python Anywhere

+We've built a web application, learned how to use templates, and added some interactive graphics.
+Now it's time to deploy!
+We'll be using Python Anywhere, but there are many options (AWS, Heroku, etc.) to host your site.
+Navigate to <http://www.pythonanywhere.com/login> to log in (or create an account, if needed).

+On the homepage, navigate to the __Web__ tab and select __"Add a new web app"__.
+We'll use the Flask setup (and we're running Python 3.6).
+Once the page loads, scroll down to the __Code__ section and select "Go to directory" for the _working directory_ - we'll come back to edit some of this information later.

+Since you can only upload files one at a time (unless you're connecting to something like GitHub), we'll zip our entire folder, upload it, and then unzip it.
+In your console, make sure you're in the directory _above_ `my_app`, then run `zip -r mysite.zip my_app`.
+Now, upload that zipped file to PythonAnywhere, and then click "Open Bash Console Here" at the top of the page.
+In _that_ console, run `unzip mysite.zip` (tedious, I know) and all your files should be stored on PythonAnywhere, in `/home/<username>/my_app`.

+Click the geometrical python-esq logo in the top left to return to your dashboard, then navigate to your web app page.
+Scroll to the __Code__ section once again, and click on the __WSGI configuration file__ link.
+Change:
+`project_home = u'/home/<username>/mysite'` to `project_home = u'/home/<username>/my_app'` (don't forget to save).

+Navigate to your web app page once again, reload your site, and then navigate to the url provided (usually <<username>.pythonanywhere.com>).
+Ta-da!
+Your site should be up and running, just as it was locally.

 ## Adding Interactive Bokeh Graphics
 Since we have our website up and funcitoning, let's take it a step further and add some interactive charts.
 To keep everything nice and isolated, we'll add a whole new page for this.
-Start by adding a new route definition:
+Back in VSCode, start by adding a new route definition:
 ```
 @app.route("/vbar", defaults={'days': 13})
 @app.route("/vbar/<int:days>/")